 And once you've decided to pull the trigger and buy one, you may want a quick and easy way to gain root access, flash a recovery, make a backup, and all that other fun stuff that so many Android users like to do.
 Read More

 It's a big day for our neighbors to the north!
 The HTC One hit store shelves this morning, which is a fairly big deal in itself.
 If you're not in the market for a new phone (or just aren't into the One for whatever reason), but happen to be looking for a new tablet instead, another outstanding device hit Canadian retailers today as well: the Galaxy Note 8.0.

 The Note 8.0 is Sammy's newest entry into the eight inch slate market, which also brings most of the best features from the Note 10.1 and Note II along for the ride.
-I've actually been playing with the Note 8.0 for the last day, and I can say this: it's one of the best tablets I've ever used.
 Read More

 Maybe it's just me, but it seems like Samsung is getting even faster with open source file releases.
 Today, the Korean manufacturer dropped open source kernel files for the Galaxy Note 8.0, Samsung's first foray into the tablet-that's-also-a-phone market.
 Both international and North American variants are represented, so those interested can take their pick.

 There's been a lot of hubbub around the Note 8.0 leading up to MWC, and this morning, we finally got a chance to go hands-on with Samsung's newest slate.
 The early verdict?
 It's... an Android tablet with an S-Pen and Samsung software.